 The hookup culture is more common in western countries.
 Flirting and cheesy ice-breakers are charming, but the Japanese dating culture doesn’t get down like that.
 Play it safe and know where to stand from the get-go when dating in Japan as a foreigner.

 Swiping for a Tutor or Date?

 I’m sure we’re all aware of the traditional English teaching path many gaijins take when moving to Japan.
 Having English fluency in your back pocket will open doors to meet new people, but be aware if they’re only using your native tongue.

 Once locals see your entirely written profile, they may be looking at their future-free English tutor and use your services outside of work.
 Learning a new language can be fun but downright frustrating when he/she leads you on, only to practice their conversation skills.

 More than a Date in Japan

 Dating apps in Japan don’t always mean dating but meeting new people is always great when you’re new to a country.
-A foreign perspective gives a better understanding of the Japanese dating culture as it’s a mixed bag, especially when dating online.
-Foreign apps like Tinder and Bumble are great for finding a cute match or making new friends, so as gaijin in Japan, having both isn’t going to hurt.
+A foreign perspective better understands the Japanese dating culture as it’s a mixed bag, especially when dating online.
+Foreign apps like Tinder and Bumble are great for finding a cute match or making new friends, so as a gaijin in Japan, having both isn’t going to hurt.

 “I go on dating apps looking for nothing other than to meet another human.
-A lot of people in Japan use the apps for this,” Omar adds.
-“I love using dating apps ever since I started working for Tinder in 2015, and still use them now.”
+Many people in Japan use the apps for this,” Omar adds.
+“I love using dating apps ever since I started working for Tinder in 2015, and I still use them now.”